Ludeme

-A ludeme is "an element of play" within a card game or board game, as distinct from an "instrument of play" which forms part of the equipment with which a game is played.
+A ludeme is an abstract fundamental unit of play in a game, as distinct from an "instrument of play" which forms part of the equipment with which a game is played.
 An example of a ludeme is the L-shaped movement of a knight in chess, whereas the knight itself is an instrument of play.

+Definition

+Ludemes have three main properties that remain consistent between all users of the term: